Are you interested in participating in sorority recruitment this fall? Register now

 Joining a sorority is a big decision, so make sure you meet as many women as possible during this time to ensure you find where you fit best when making this lifelong decision.
-Just because you register for Formal Recruitment does not mean that you must actually join a sorority.
-You are encouraged to learn as much as you can during recruitment so you can make an informed decision.
+Participating in Formal Recruitment does not mean that you are required to join a sorority.
+During this time, you are encouraged to learn as much as you can about sorority life so you can make an informed decision.
 For more information or if you have any questions, please email firstname.lastname@example.org.

 Spring recruitment is an informal process where each sorority plans their own recruitment events.
 To find dates and times of recruitment events look for table tents, sandwich boards, and flyers around campus.
 Bids can be given out at any time throughout the semester.

 The best thing to keep in mind when attending these events is to not let yourself get overwhelmed.
 These women want to be your friend and they genuinely want to get to know you.
 Simply introduce yourself and relax.
-All Greeks have been in your shoes once so they understand if you are nervous.
+All sorority women have been in your shoes once so they understand that you may be nervous.

-For more information about each organization, check out their Involvement Link pages:
+For more information about each organization, GO HERE!